dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Step 1: User enters their username and password.
 Step 2: User queries the server with their information.
-Step 3: User's credentials are checked for validity (encryption?).
+Step 3: User's credentials are checked for validity by server (encryption?).
 Step 4: User logs into their main page.

 ## Primary Postconditions